appcues/recruiting-ui/README.md

 - The application is deliberately written to be "not very clean code".
 It is **not** representative of good code at Appcues.
 - This README is intentionally sparse, so you'll have to read the code to understand how the application works.
+- There are some things to avoid right from the get-go.
+  - Don't spend the time to remove Redux from the project.
+  - We are less concerned about seeing things like code reorganization, styling improvements, or new features.
+  - If you believe an improvement can be made on any point above include it in the PR writeup.
 - **Please keep track of the amount of time you spend** working on cleaning this code up.
 We'll need to know this when you submit your solution because it will help adjust our expectations.